 “Black history isn’t a separate history.
 This is all of our history, this is American history, and we need to understand that.” — Karyn Parsons, writer and actor.

-This statement captures the importance, value, and opportunities Black History Month presents as Eastern Michigan University formally begins our 2022 celebration.
-Our theme for Black History Month is: “Celebrating Black History 365 Days a Year.”
+This statement captures the importance, value, and opportunities Black History Month presents as Eastern Michigan University formally begins our 2023 celebration.

 Event details and registration links will be added to this page as they become available.